-Historically, buildings were constructed with energy efficiency as a primary design goal.
-Before the advent of modern air-conditioning, buildings and their occupants relied on efficient design to capture prevailing breezes, shading devices used at fenestration, and building material properties to maintain a suitable interior environment.
-Energy efficiency upgrades should be sensitive to the original building fabric.
-It is especially critical to preserve the character of historic windows.
+Historically, residences were constructed with energy efficiency as a primary goal of the design of a building.
+Before the advent of modern air-conditioning, buildings and their occupants relied on efficient design to capture prevailing breezes, shading devices, and building material properties to maintain a suitable interior environment.
+A common alteration to achieve energy efficiency is replacement of historic windows.
 Often, historic windows can be made more energy efficient by simply re-glazing window panes and/or applying weather stripping.
-When original windows must be replaced for energy efficiency, the new windows should match the original in configuration, dimension, profile, and finish.
+When original windows must be replaced for energy efficiency, the new windows must match the original in configuration, dimension, profile, and finish.